Sarasota Housing Funding Corporation

-SHFC has partnered with the City of Sarasota and Sarasota County governments to develop 56 affordable apartments in Sarasota that are owned and managed by SHFC and leased to low and very-low income families.
-SHFC is now looking to continue addressing affordable housing challenges locally, including permanent housing for homeless, veteran housing, housing for victims of human trafficking, and other housing needs.
-These housing needs and challenges should be community efforts addressed through community partnerships, not just depending on HUD grants, which are being cut each year.
+SHFC has partnered with the City of Sarasota and Sarasota County governments to develop and/or acquire 67 affordable apartments and homes in Sarasota that are owned and managed by SHFC and leased to low and very-low income families.
+SHFC is now looking to continue addressing affordable housing challenges locally.
+These housing needs and challenges should be community efforts addressed through community partnerships, not just depending on HUD subsidy, which has seen real reductions over the last ten years.

 SHFC’s mission is to expand the supply of affordable housing in Sarasota